Admissions FAQs

 3. How important is the UCAT compared to my academic results?

-Applicants are shortlisted for the MMI based on their academic and UCAT results, hence both components and all five subtests in the UCAT are equally important.
+Applicants are shortlisted for the MMI based on their academic and UCAT results, hence both components and all subtests in the UCAT are equally important.
 In addition, applicants’ personal statement and referee reports are also considered.

 4. When will I be informed of my application outcome?